slackapi/python-slack-sdk/README.md

 #### Uploading files to Slack

 We've changed the process for uploading files to Slack to be much easier and straight forward.
 You can now just include a path to the file directly in the API call and upload it that way.
-You can find the details on this api call [here][files.upload]

 ```python
 import os